Parmelia adaugescens: Description

 Chemically, the species contains atranorin, salazinic acid and consalazinic acid.

 Habitat and distribution

 Parmelia adaugescens is a widespread Asian species, most common in Japan and Taiwan but extending westward to Pakistan.
 It grows on tree bark in temperate to subtropical regions and is often associated with other large-lobed species of Parmelia.
 The lichen favours humid environments and occurs from lowland to montane forests.
 Material described from Nepal under the name P. pseudomarmariza represents the same species, indicating that its range also includes parts of the Himalayas.
+In Nepal, Parmelia adaugescens has been reported from 3,300 to 3,600 m elevation in a compilation of published records.